Dolorosa Sinaga: Career in art and activism

 She was one of the first Indonesian women sculptors to create bronze sculptures; she has also used clay, fiberglass, plastics, and a variety of other materials.
 Her work incorporates themes of liberation, pain, injustice, women's resistance and solidarity.
 Among her better-known sculptures are Semangat Angkatan 66 (The Spirit of the generation of '66) in Kuningan, South Jakarta and Solidaritas (Solidarity, 2000) which is located at the National Commission on Violence Against Women (Komnas Perempuan); a replica is in the International Monetary Fund building in Washington, D.C.
 Another well-known piece is Them for Us Today: The Crisis, an imposing rod iron work she created for the Second International Sculpture Symposium in Huế, Vietnam in 1998.
 A replica of that piece was created for the International Sculpture Park in Siena, Italy.
 More recently, she designed the sculpture at the center of a monument to former Indonesian president Sukarno in Algiers; the overall monument was designed by Ridwan Kamil.

 Throughout her career Sinaga has been involved in a number of social movements.
 She cofounded Koalisi Seni (The Indonesian Arts Coalition), an arts nonprofit organization.
 And she was media coordinator and a steering committee member of the People's Tribunal on 1965 Crimes against Humanity in Indonesia which was convened in The Hague in 2015.
 In 2016 she helped co-organize a left-wing festival called Turn Left Festival which was banned by police.
 She also produced a documentary, directed by Rahung Nasution, called Pulau Buru Tanah Air Beta (Buru Island, my Homeland).
 In 2016 she also curated an exhibition in Jakarta of art focusing on the historical experience of Indonesian Comfort women during World War II.
+Most recently, she is a part of an exhibition titled “Fear No Power: Women Imagining Otherwise” at the National Gallery Singapore, an exhibition showcasing five Southeast Asian women artists.